vinethsam/retail-sales-analysis/README.md

 # 🛒 Retail Sales Analysis (2021–2023)

-A full end-to-end data analysis project simulating the workflow of a junior analyst at a retail company — from raw messy data through cleaning, SQL querying, and visual storytelling.
+A full end-to-end data analysis project simulating the workflow of a junior analyst at a retail company, from raw messy data through cleaning, SQL querying, and visual storytelling.

 ---

-## 📌 Business Questions Answered
+## 📌 Questions Answered Through The Data

 | # | Question |
 |---|----------|